 Since March 2020, "thanks" to Covid, the tourist flow has dried upThis is the only way to protect the fabulous coral reefs of the archipelago.
 The 20 Hours of France 2 broadcasted, on Wednesday January 12, 2022, a report on Raja Ampat, visible in replay here : Raja Ampat, an Indonesian archipelago in a coral paradise.
-We follow Arno Brival of the association The Sea Peopleand Dolvinus Awom, one of the dive guides of Papua Diving.
+We follow Arno Brival of the association The SEA Peopleand Dolvinus Awom, one of the dive guides of Papua Diving.
 I put you the video player below :

 Update .
-The fears I expressed above as early as 2013 were sadly illustrated by an accident that occurred on 4 March 2017 in the waters of Raja Ampat: a large British tourist cruise ship, a "floating building" type of vessel, the Caledonian SkyThe ship, which had been on the island of Kri, devastated a small portion of a spot known to divers as the Cross Over, off the northeast coast of the island of Kri... 😡 This kind of ship has no business being here!
-For more information, I refer you to the links below:
+The fears I expressed above in 2013 have found a sad illustration with an accident that occurred on March 4, 2017 in the waters of Raja Ampat: a large British tourist cruise ship, like a "floating building", the Caledonian Sky, devastated a small portion of a spot known to divers as Cross Over, in front of the northeast coast of Kri Island... 😡 This kind of ship has nothing to do here!
+To learn more, I refer you to the links below: